 - It’s important to remember that Medicare coverage isn’t available until the year you turn 65.
 If you’re planning to retire at 55 or even 45, then you’ll need to decide what to do about health insurance until you’re Medicare-eligible.
 You may be able to continue your former employer’s coverage through COBRA but there’s a timeline for how long you can do that.
 So as you’re making your retirement budget, think about where health insurance and health care fit in.

 - Consider talking to a financial advisor about whether it makes more sense to choose Medicare Advantage or Medicare.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/designer491, ©iStock.com/designer491, ©iStock.com/shapecharge